West-Lane-Translator/wlt_content/content/pages/Webcams/KEZIcam.md

 ========

 This web camera overlooking Florence is located on the WLT tower and is\
-\"steerable\", it might be pointed nearly anywhere, but mostly, it\'s looking at Old Town
+"steerable", it might be pointed nearly anywhere, but mostly, it's looking at Old Town